Mortgage Term vs Mortgage Amortization in Canada

 What You Should Know

-• Amortization is the initial plan of when you'll have your mortgage fully paid off.
+• Amortization is how long it will take for your mortgage to be fully paid off.

-• The most common amortization time in Canada is 25 years.
+• The most common amortization period in Canada is 25 years.

-• The term is an agreement with your lender about certain mortgage elements.
+• The term is a mortgage contract with your lender about certain mortgage elements, such as your rate and payment schedule.

-• You agree to these elements for a term length, which is typically five years.
+• You agree to this contract for a specific term length, with the most common term length being five years.

 Amortization is the total time it takes to pay off your mortgage.
-The most common amortization in Canada is 25 years, although it can be up to 30 years.
-After making all your mortgage payments for 25 years, you will fully own the home.
-A longer amortization will decrease your monthly mortgage payments, but you will end up paying more interest over your mortgage.
+The most common amortization in Canada is 25 years, although it can be 30 years or even longer.
+Based on an amortization schedule, after making all your mortgage payments for your amortization period, you will fully own the home.
+A longer amortization will decrease your monthly mortgage payments, but you will end up paying more interest over the life of your mortgage.

 Within your amortization, there are multiple mortgage terms.
 The term is an agreement with your mortgage lender about specific mortgage characteristics.
 The most important characteristic is your mortgage interest rate.
-However, your term will also specify prepayment penalties, fixed. vs variable rate, and more.
-You agree to these characteristics for a term length - which is typically five years in Canada.
-At the end of your term, you must renew your mortgage.
+However, your term will also specify prepayment penalties, fixed vs. variable rate, and more.
+You agree to these characteristics for a term length, which is typically five years in Canada.
+At the end of your term, if your mortgage hasn’t been fully paid off yet, you must renew your mortgage.
 This allows you to renegotiate with your lender or switch to another lender altogether.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf